skip to main content

 Backcountry enthusiasts

 If you’re anything like me, venturing into the backcountry means a welcome break from screens.
 However, backcountry trips can be dangerous.
-The Starlink Mini is a great way to reach emergency help in places cell signals don’t reach.
+The Roam 50GB is a great way to reach emergency help in places cell signals don’t reach.
 As a bonus, the 50GB plan offers enough data to connect with family back home when you set up camp for the night.
 Just don’t use it for your daily Netflix or World of Warcraft habit, and don’t forget your backup power source!

 Who will benefit most from the Mobile Regional Plan?